Connect with others who understand.

 • Dizziness

-If untreated, migraine headaches can last anywhere from four hours to three days.
+If untreated, migraine headaches can last anywhere from hours to days.

-Some people with migraine don’t get headaches at all but have sensitivity to light or noise, or visual symptoms.
-This is known as a migraine aura without headache, also referred to as “silent migraine,” or an acephalgic or amigrainous migraine.
+Some people with migraine don’t get headaches at all, but they experience sensitivity to light or noise, or they have visual symptoms.
+This is known as a migraine aura without headache, also referred to as “silent migraine.”

 Get To Know the Symptoms of Migraine